-- The overview of the economic model methodology is shown in Figure 1. - We directly compared costs and outcomes of patients managed with demand-dosing of oliceridine (0.35 mg and 0.5 mg) to those with morphine (1 mg), using a decision tree with a 24-hour time horizon (with costs estimated for a sample population of 1,000 surgeries allocated to each arm).
+- The overview of the economic model methodology is shown in Figure 1. - We directly compared costs and outcomes of patients managed with demand dosing of oliceridine (0.35 mg and 0.5 mg) to those with morphine (1 mg), using a decision tree with a 24-hour time horizon (with cost estimates across a sample population of 1,000 surgeries treated with either oliceridine or morphine).

-- Nonresponse to oliceridine 0.35 mg demand dose was assumed to lead to escalation to 0.5 mg demand dose and use of rescue analgesics when 0.5 mg demand dose was inadequate.
-Nonresponse to morphine was assumed to lead directly to use of rescue analgesics. - Three common and costly ORAEs, oxygen desaturation (SpO2 < 90%) as a measure of opioid-induced respiratory depression (OIRD), vomiting, and somnolence were utilized.
+Nonresponse to oliceridine 0.35 mg demand dose was assumed to lead to escalation to 0.5 mg demand dose and use of rescue analgesics when 0.5 mg demand dose was inadequate.
+Nonresponse to morphine was assumed to lead directly to use of rescue analgesics.